amazon-archives/amazon-dsstne/docs/getting_started/examples.md

 # Sample Neural Network Modeling using DSSTNE

 After you have followed [setup](setup.md) we should be able to start neural network modeling using DSSTNE.
-As with any modeling we will go through the 3 basics steps and walk you though the wrappers which will be used to interact with the DSSTNE Engine.
+As with any modeling we will go through the 3 basics steps and walk you through the wrappers which will be used to interact with the DSSTNE Engine.
 * [Convert Data](#convert-data)
 * [Train](#train)
 * [Predict](#predict)